Navigating the Volatile Market

 Many people who entered the world of stock (equity) investing in recent years, mostly by choosing and buying stocks themselves or by buying shares in stock mutual funds, have profited handsomely by the decision to buy stocks.
 The long, strong bull market of the 1990s has produced historically high returns for most types of stocks, and attracted literally millions of new investors and billions of dollars into the marketplace.
 It has, indeed, been a real challenge for the reasonably diversified investor to lose money in recent years.

 In 2001 and 2008, however, major corrections in the stock market occurred, introducing these investors to the unpleasant reality of extreme market volatility.
-Many portfolios that grew and compounded at double-digit rates for years had lost big percentages of their value, and even investors with long-term investment goals, who know that the only way to lock in a loss is to sell when the prices of their stocks or the net asset values of their mutual funds are down, are beginning to explore alternative ways to participate in the stock market.
+Many portfolios that grew and compounded at double-digit rates for years had lost big percentages of their value.
+Even investors with long-term investment goals, who know that the only way to lock in a loss is to sell when the prices of their stocks or the net asset values of their mutual funds are down, are beginning to explore alternative ways to participate in the stock market.

 An alternative route to stock investing that is regaining increased attention from affluent investors and their advisors is called an Individually Managed Account (IMA).

-The important features of an IMA are:
+The most important and defining features of an IMA are:

 - the account is designed to conform to the investor`s individual investment requirements